How to Coach Like a Leader … Even (Especially) When You’re a Skeptic

 A New Hope: Three Counterintuitive Principles

-Now, let’s be clear here: I’m not trying to turn you into A Coach.
+Now, let’s be clear here: we’re not trying to turn you into A Coach.
 There are enough of those already in the life-coaching and executive-coaching fields.
-I do want you to be more coach-like as you lead.
+We do want you to be more curious and coach-like as you lead.
 That’s something that can be done by everyone, and in a way that will have a significant impact on performance and satisfaction.

 But to make it work for the busy and skeptical manager like you, you’ll need to follow three principles that break the current rules: